Eric Lock

 Eric Stanley Lock, DSO, DFC1 (19 April 1919 – 3 August 1941) was a British Royal Air Force (RAF) fighter pilot and flying ace of the Second World War.

-Born in Shrewsbury in 1919, Lock had his first experience of flying as a teenager.
+Born in Shrewsbury, Shropshire in 1919, Lock had his first experience of flying as a teenager.
 In the late 1930s with war a possibility and the likely event of him being called to arms, Lock decided that he would prefer to fight as an airman.
 He joined the RAF in 1939.
 He completed his training in 1940 and was posted to No. 41 Squadron RAF in time for the Battle of Britain.
 Lock became the RAF's most successful Allied pilot during the battle, shooting down 21 German aircraft and sharing in the destruction of one.

-After the Battle of Britain Lock served on the Channel Front, flying offensive sweeps over France.
+After the Battle of Britain, Lock served on the Channel Front, flying offensive sweeps over France.
 Lock went on to bring his overall total to 26 aerial victories, one shared destroyed and eight probable in 25 weeks of operational sorties over a one-year period, during which time he was hospitalised for six months.
 Included in his victory total were 20 German fighter aircraft, 18 of them Messerschmitt Bf 109s.
 In mid-1941 Lock was promoted to the rank of flight lieutenant.

 Lock earned the nickname "Sawn Off Lockie", because of his extremely short stature.
-Within less than six months of becoming one of the most famous RAF pilots in the country, he crash-landed in the English Channel after his Supermarine Spitfire was damaged by ground-fire.
+Within less than six months of becoming one of the most famous RAF pilots in the country, he disappeared after strafing German troops in his Supermarine Spitfire, presumably shot down by ground-fire.
 Lock was posted missing in action.
 He was never seen again.